minio/docs/source/quickstart/macos.rst

 .. |OS| replace:: MacOS

-This procedure deploys a :ref:`Single-Node Single-Drive <minio-installation-comparison>` MinIO server onto |OS| for early development and evaluation of MinIO Object Storage and it's S3-compatible API layer.
+This procedure deploys a :ref:`Single-Node Single-Drive <minio-installation-comparison>` MinIO server onto |OS| for early development and evaluation of MinIO Object Storage and its S3-compatible API layer.

 For instructions on deploying to production environments, see :ref:`deploy-minio-distributed`.